szefo09/YGOPro2_Droid/README.md

 > `cp -f -r libs ../../../Assets/Plugins/Android/`

-# How to compile the libocgcore.so、libsqlite3.so?
+# How to compile the libocgcore.so?
 (Linux)

-*In most case you do not need to care about the libocgcore.so、libsqlite3.so.*
+*In most case you do not need to care about the libocgcore.so.*

 > `cd AI_core_vs2017solution/build/gmake.linux`